Group Health Overview

 Group Health Physicians

 Group Health Physicians (GHP) is an American Medical Group Association Acclaim Award-winning medical group.
 GHP surgeons and hospitalists serve as medical staff at major Washington hospitals in Group Health's contracted network.
-GHP's doctors and clinicians include family practitioners, behavioral health physicians, eye care providers, a research faculty, and more than 500 specialists trained in 75 medical specialties and subspecialties.
+GHP's doctors and clinicians include family practitioners, behavioral health physicians, eye care providers, a research faculty, and more than 700 specialists trained in more than 60 medical specialties and subspecialties.

 After more than 50 years as Group Health staff, these doctors formed Group Health Permanente, an independent professional corporation, in 1997.
 The "doing business as" name of Group Health Physicians was adopted in 2010.
 Physicians have played a key role in Group Health's history and continue to oversee every aspect of clinical care and quality at Group Health Medical Centers.
 Their commitment to evidence-based medicine and prevention has shaped an approach to care at Group Health that focuses on the whole patient.